edanamerchan/project_Hudl/project_Hudl.md

 ## 6   S.America          4.5
 ```

-So the data has to be splited by regions, then sorted to have the teams in each region with the most probablity to be participating.
+So the data has to be split by regions, then sorted to have the teams in each region with the most probability to be participating.
 Of course, one big influences of the probability to be in a specific cup can be derived from the preliminary rounds in each region but this can be considered if the project is extended.

 ```r